-Risk related to metformin (see section 5.3)
+Risk related to metformin

-Animal studies do not indicate harmful effects with respect to pregnancy, embryonic or fetal development, parturition or postnatal development.
+Animal studies do not indicate harmful effects with respect to pregnancy, embryonic or foetal development, parturition or postnatal development.

-A limited amount of data from the use of metformin in pregnant women does not indicate an increased risk of congenital abnormalities.
+Limited amount of data from the use of [Nationally completed name] in pregnant women indicate no increased risk of congenital abnormalities.

-Risk related to glibenclamide (see section 5.3)
+Risk related to glibenclamide